aoskarih/Vibrations-with-AIMS/README.md

 After the script has finished there should be list of folders under "*delta_0.0025*" with names something like "*run.i_atom_1.i_coord_1.displ_0.0025*" and inside everyone of these should be a restart file.

 The 0.0025 in "*delta_0.0025*" is the displacement used when doing the vibrational calculations.
-If you want to change the value of delta, it has to be changed in four places: `run_vib.sh`, `directory_setup.sh`, `get_vibrations_occ.py` line 350 and `FCI.py` under comment `# data folders`.
-Restart files and final calculations must be done with the same delta.
+If you want to change the value of delta, it has to be changed in three places: `run_vib.sh`, `directory_setup.sh` and `FCI.py`.
+Script `set_delta.sh` does this automatically and new delta is the first parameter, for example `./set_delta.sh 0.001`.
+Remember that restart files and final calculations must be done with the same delta.

 ### Running vibrational calculations